 Opening Day at Oriole Park in Camden Yards on March 31, 2014, marked the official beginning of 144 consecutive years of professional baseball in our city.
-Boston has had a professional baseball team longer than any other city in North America. [...]
+Boston has had a professional baseball team longer than any other city in North America.
+Chicago is second with 142 consecutive years of professional baseball, and New York City is an also-ran with “only [...]

 For many of us there really are only two seasons: the baseball season and the off-season.
 Opening Day is a rite of spring, signaling the end of our miserable, seemingly interminable winter.
 Long-time sports writer for The Patriot Ledger, Dick Trust, reminds us Opening Days past.